appliedfm/appliedfm.github.io/index.markdown

     image_caption: "[Fabian Joy](https://unsplash.com/@fab_joy) on Unsplash"
     alt: "Image of a rooster"
     title: "vstyle: a style guide for Coq"
     excerpt: 'Style is a highly visible property of open source software.
-It impacts most of the workflows involving source code. *Good* style makes projects more efficient by accounting for those workflows.
-We are organizing an effort to document the best practices for projects in the Coq ecosystem.'
+It impacts most of the workflows involving source code. *Good* style improves productivity by accounting for those workflows.
+To bring the benefits of good style to the masses, we are working with the community to identify & document the best practices for open source projects in the Coq ecosystem.'
     url: "https://vstyle.readthedocs.io"
     btn_label: "Learn More"
     btn_class: "btn--primary"